Funeral Speech Samples for a Son

 Each funeral speech sample offers a heartfelt starting point — helping you reflect on his personality, your bond, and the lasting mark he left.

-Each tribute runs around 400 words, or 2–3 minutes spoken.
+Each sample is around 400 words, or 2–3 minutes spoken.

 Funeral Speech Examples for a Son